 Repositioning should typically occur every 2 hours and the repositioning and the position in which the patient is in should be charted by the medical care provider.
 If the patient is in a chair or wheelchair, the repositioning of the patient should be even more frequent as pressure to the coccyx/sacrum area is increased in the seated position.
 A common misunderstanding is that if the patient is up in a chair he or she does not need to be repositioned.
 This is simply incorrect.

 Treating and Preventing Pressure Ulcers

 One very important fact families of patients should note is that if your loved one develops a pressure ulcer, they should be kept off that area.
 Stationary weight creates pressure ulcers and sustained compression causes the ulcers to worsen.
 Incontinent patients pose additional issues for hospitals and nursing homes.
 Moisture and hygiene must be strictly monitored.
 A person with a pressure ulcer injury can be at increased risk for infection.
 A family with a loved one with a pressure ulcer should demand a wound care nurse be involved and helping direct the day to day care of the patient along with the medical doctor responsible.

 Healthy nutrition is necessary in order for a pressure ulcer to heal.
 Families should be persistent in making sure their loved one’s nutritional intake is well-rounded and particularly high in protein.

 The National Pressure Ulcer Advisory Panel has published some helpful information to providers entitled “Pressure Ulcer Prevention Points.”
-You can take a look at it here.
 If you have reason to believe that you or your loved one’s pressure ulcers may have been caused by negligence, we encourage you to get in touch with our lawyers today.